iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 "vibration-map/filters/prefabricated"
 ```

-`SettingNames` must be valid [JavaScript property names](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript), but should *not* contain periods or spaces.
+`SettingName`s must be valid [JavaScript property names](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript), but should not contain periods or spaces.

 ### SettingSchema

 A single `Setting` is defined according to the rules of [JSON Schema](https://json-schema.org/) via a [SettingSchema]($backend).
 The primary objective of creating a [SettingSchema]($backend) is to advertise the existence, meaning, and "form" of a Setting.
 Users supply values for setting using a settings editor, and are presented with the information from `SettingsSchema`s to guide their choices.
-In addition, `SettingSchema`s may also supply a default value so users can understand what happens if they don't provide a value for a Setting.
+Also, `SettingSchema`s may also supply a default value so users can understand what happens if they don't provide a value for a Setting.

 ### SettingTypes

 A `SettingSchema` defines the *type* of a Setting as one of:

-- string
+- `string`
-- number
+- `number`
-- integer
+- `integer`
-- boolean
+- `boolean`
-- array
+- `object`
-- object
+- an array of one the above.

 The Settings Editor will enforce that the values supplied for a Setting is the correct type.